 In 2005, Halvorssen founded the Moving Picture Institute because he believed “that stories can change the world.”
 Rob Pfaltzgraff is listed as the institute’s president and it would be interesting if someone could link him to this Rob Pfaltzgraff (Jr.), a member of the Council on Foreign Relations, President of the Institute for Foreign Policy Analysis and a former member of the International Security Advisory Board of the U.S. State Department.

-But familial guessing aside, what stands out the most about Halvorssen’s movie production company is the fact that Rebekah Mercer sits on the institute’s board of trustees.
+But familial guessing aside, what stands out the most about Halvorssen’s movie production company is the fact that Rebekah Mercer sits on the Institute’s board of trustees.
 Or did.
 Four days ago.
-On May 4, 2018, I saved the page below at archive.org; it was the first time that the page had been archived.
-As of yesterday, May 7, 2018, she was scrubbed from the website.
+On May 4, 2018, I saved the page below at archive.org; it was the first time that the page had been archived and of yesterday, May 7, 2018, she was scrubbed from the website.

 Weird?
 Definitely.
 But as much as I enjoy feeding my paranoia I’d much rather thank the Moving Picture Institute for taking the intrigue factor up a notch because Rebekah Mercer, obviously, takes us straight to Cambridge Analytica.
 Stay tuned, Mr. Halvorssen…